banda-larga/uni-notes/notes/afmds/index.md

 d(\mathbf{x}, \mathbf{y}) = \lVert \mathbf{x} - \mathbf{y} \rVert
 $$

-So we can say that any normed space is also a metric space.
-If a normed space is _complete_ with respect to the distance metric induced by its norm it is a **Banach space**.
+So we can say that any normed space is also a metric space. {% include sidenote.html id="note-banach" note="If a normed space is _complete_ with respect to the distance metric induced by its norm it is a **Banach space**." %}

 On $$\mathbb{R}^n$$ we have some specific norms: